AchrafEssaleh/AI-Assistant-for-Technical-Knowledge-Management/README.md

 ## Ongoing Project

-This repository hosts an ongoing academic–industrial project carried out during the second semester of the General Engineering Program at IMT Atlantique (2025–2026).
-The project is developed in collaboration with SOLENTand focuses on building an AI-powered knowledge management assistant.
+This repository hosts an ongoing project carried out in collaboration with __SOLENT__, a company specialized in software development and technical solutions.
+The project is conducted during second year of the General Engineering Program at IMT Atlantique (2025–2026).

-Our goal is to design and implement a centralized platform that leverages local LLMs, RAG pipelines, and multi-format ingestion to:
+The aim is to develop an AI powered knowledge management assistant a centralized platform that leverages local __LLMs__, __RAG pipelines__, and multi-format ingestion to:

 ## streamline onboarding of new team members,
 ## enable intelligent root-cause analysis,